superasperatus/openai-fine-tuning-cost-estimates/README.md

-# OpenAI Fine-tuning cost estimates
+# OpenAI Fine-tuning Cost Estimates

-This script `ft_cost_estimates.py` provides a utility to count the total number of tokens across all JSON objects in a JSON Lines file (JSONL).
+This simple script `ft_cost_estimates.py` provides a utility to count the total number of tokens across all JSON objects in a JSON Lines file (JSONL).
 It then uses that count to estimate costs based on OpenAI fine-tuning pricing and number of epochs (3 default).

 It uses the `tiktoken` library for tokenization, which you should ensure is installed before using the script.